This glossary defines the key terms used on the seasonal streamflow forecasts site (listed in alphabetical order).

 The land area draining to a point of interest, such as a water storage or monitoring site on a watercourse.

 A skill score calculated in the original measurement space.
 Both the forecast and the observation are converted to cumulative density functions.
 In the case of the observation, this is a step function.
 The area between the two functions is the single CRPS value, which is averaged across all forecasts.

 - El Niño

 Refers to the extensive warming of the central and eastern Pacific Ocean that leads to a major shift in weather patterns across the Pacific.
 In Australia (particularly eastern Australia), El Niño events are associated with an increased probability of drier conditions.
-See the Weather and Climate page on El Niño for more information.
+See the Climate Glossary webpage on El Niño for more information.